LOSING THE THREAD

 Jim Powell is an Honorary Research Associate in the Department of History at the University of Liverpool.

 Access to research

-One of the primary sources for this study were the Bills of Entry for the port of Liverpool.
+One of the primary sources for Losing the Thread are the Bills of Entry for the port of Liverpool.
 These daily Bills were divided into two parts: the A List and the B List, and are held in the Merseyside Maritime Museum.
 Some historical examination has been made of the A Lists.
 As far as is known, no study at all has been made of the B Lists.

 The B Lists reveal precisely what quantities of every commodity arrived at Liverpool every day, and gives the names of those who had responsibility for each consignment upon its arrival.
 This information is considerably more detailed, and more interesting, than that revealed by the A Lists.